Ball at The Opera by Carol

 -

-formal black dress with white collars and shirts.
-Detail central portion
+in formal black dress with white collars and shirts.
+Detail central

 - Photo credit: BLANK PHOTO© by Carol Sutton